-ChildFund helps children with disabilities in Cambodia
+ChildFund helps children living with disability in Cambodia

 At school, she felt like she was a distraction in the classroom, constantly asking other students to repeat what the teacher was saying.